jozefg/drafts/reading-extensible-effects.markdown

 `Monad` dereferences `m` and feeds the result into `f`.
 Exactly as with `Cont`.

-Next we can our primitive function for handling effects
+Next we can look at our primitive function for handling effects

 ``` haskell
     send :: (forall w. (a -> VE r w) -> Union r (VE r w)) -> Eff r a